New "Ornithologist" Software Helps Protect Russian "Orlan-10" Drones from Attacks

 Unique domestic system recognizes all types of enemy drones

 Thanks to the new software, operators now know in advance where enemy drones are located.
-The program is a secret in-house development and received the call sign "Ornithologist" because it can recognize all types of "birds."
+The program is a proprietary secret development and received the call sign "Ornithologist" because it can recognize all types of "birds."

-Read more on the topic:
+Read also on the topic:

 Sources